 THEOSOPHIST.
 There are many instances to illustrate it in history.
 Self-sacrifice for practical good to save many, or several people, Theosophy holds as far higher than self-abnegation for a sectarian idea, such as that of "saving the heathen from damnation," for instance.
-In our opinion, Father Damien8, the young man of thirty who offered his whole life in sacrifice for the benefit and alleviation of the sufferings of the lepers at Molokai, and who went to live for eighteen years alone with them, to finally catch the loathsome disease and die, has not died in vain.
+In our opinion, Father Damien, the young man of thirty who offered his whole life in sacrifice for the benefit and alleviation of the sufferings of the lepers at

+Molokai, and who went to live for eighteen years alone with them, to finally catch the loathsome disease and die, has not died in vain.
 He has given relief and relative happiness to thousands of miserable wretches.
 He has brought to them consolation, mental and physical.
 He threw a streak of light into the black and dreary night of an existence, the hopelessness of which is unparalleled in the records of human suffering.
-He was a true Theosophist, and his memory will live forever in our annals.
+He was a true Theosophist, and his memory will live for ever in our annals.
 In our sight this poor Belgian priest stands immeasurably higher than - for instance - all those sincere but vain-glorious fools, the Missionaries who have sacrificed their lives in the South Sea Islands or China.
 What good have they done?
 They went in one case to those who are not yet ripe for any truth; and in the other to a nation whose systems of religious philosophy are as grand as any, if only the men who have them would live up to the standard of Confucius and their other sages.
 And they died victims of irresponsible cannibals and savages, and of popular fanaticism and hatred.
+Whereas, by going to the slums of Whitechapel or some other such locality of those that stagnate right under the blazing sun of our civilization, full of Christian savages and mental leprosy, they might have done real good, and preserved their lives for a better and worthier cause.